Jawed Wassel: Career

 Wassel was an aspiring filmmaker who was born in the city of Kabul, Afghanistan in 1958.
 He previously lived in Pakistan, Germany and France before entering the United States.
-His parents urged him to flee to Pakistan due to a prior invasion by the Soviet Union during that time.
+His parents had urged him to flee to Pakistan from Afghanistan due to then ongoing invasion by the Soviet Union.
 He would continue his career by working in theater during his college years in the United States.

 In the years following his graduation, Wassel expressed interest in creating a film.
-Upon meeting Nathan Powell in New York City in 1998, Wassel began the process of raising funds for his project—nearly $500,000—mainly consisting of contributions from Afghan immigrants, although many have laid claims that Powell was one of main financial contributors, who would earn up to 30% of the profit.
+Upon meeting Nathan Powell in New York City in 1998, Wassel began the process of raising funds for his project—nearly $500,000—mainly consisting of contributions from Afghan immigrants, although many have laid claims that Powell was one of the main financial contributors, who would earn up to 30% of the profit.
 FireDancer was filmed mainly in and around New York and Washington D.C., and featured a cast primarily of Afghan descent, who Wassel recruited from George Mason University.
 However, some shots were filmed on location in Afghanistan and were confronted by Islamic fundamentalists who protested to disapprove of the appearance of certain female actresses.
 The film was to depict the lives of those who immigrated to the U.S. from Afghanistan and the many obstacles they face in day-to-day life.
 In his independent film, Wassel wanted to recount and incorporate the story of his youth as an immigrant from Soviet-invaded and Taliban-dominated Afghanistan to New York.
 He said, "The movie couldn't have been made anywhere else but in America.
 It's the one place where everybody has a chance."

-However, FireDancer was not the only film project that Wassel worked on.
+FireDancer was not the only film project that Wassel worked on.
 He was also constructing a smaller documentary that would portray the displays of remembrance for the many victims who died in the September 11 attacks in 2001.